Neto Borges

-Vivaldo Borges dos Santos Neto (born 13 September 1996), commonly known as Neto Borges or simply Borges, is a Brazilian professional footballer who plays as a left-back for club Bristol City on loan from Middlesbrough.
+Vivaldo Borges dos Santos Neto (born 13 September 1996), commonly known as Neto Borges or simply Borges, is a Brazilian professional footballer who plays as a left-back for club Middlesbrough.

 Career

 Brazil

 Neto Borges emerged into playing regular first team football in 2017, spending part of the year at Boca Júnior and Itabaiana.
-He later went to Clube Atlético Tubarão and featured as the club won their first Copa Santa Catarina title in late 2017.
+He later went to Atlético Tubarão and featured as the club won their first Copa Santa Catarina title in late 2017.